kkoreilly/marbles/README.md

   * You can set the amount of marbles that spawn (NMarbles)
   * You can set the amount of steps the graph runs for (NSteps).
 Set to -1 to run until marbles are stopped.
   * You can set the starting speed of the marbles (StartSpeed)
-  * You can set the update rate of the marbles (UpdtRate)
+  * You can set the update rate of the marbles (UpdtRate).
+Note: this can be an expression including parameters like x and a.
-  * You can set the gravity of the marbles (Gravity)
+  * You can set the gravity of the marbles (YForce).
+Note: this can be an expression including parameters like x and a.
+  * You can set the wind of the marbles (XForce).
+Note: this can be an expression including parameters like x and a.
   * You can set the range in which the marbles can spawn, 0 makes them spawn in a straight vertical line (Width)
-  * You can set the amount the variable t increases every step (TimeStep)
+  * You can set the amount the variable t increases every step (TimeStep).
+Note: this can be an expression including parameters like x and a.
   * You can set the size of the graph (Min/MaxX, Min/MaxY)
   * TrackingSettings - See the section on tracking settings
 * Controls
-  * Open allows you to open a saved json file of a graph
-  * Save allows you to save a graph to a json file
-  * Open autosaved opens the last graph you graphed, helpful if the app crashes
   * Graph graphs all of the lines and resets the marbles to their starting positions
   * Run runs the marbles for NSteps
   * Stop stops the marbles